PankajKumardev/claude-code-clone/README.md

 # Claude Code Assistant

-An AI-powered coding assistant built with Node.js/TypeScript, integrating Gemini API via LangGraph for agentic workflow and MCP (Model Context Protocol) for external tool access.
+An AI-driven coding companion powered by Gemini, LangGraph, and MCP — built for developers who want an intelligent, context-aware terminal assistant.

 ## 🎯 Features